-- In a normal situation, the weight is equally distributed over the 4 hoofs. - When one claw grows longer, the balance is disturbed. - In practice the inner outside claw will be stressed the most. - So it gets shorter and the outside claw longer.
+- In a normal situation, the weight is equally distributed over the 4 hoofs. - When imbalanced, there is a difference between left and right. - In an open system (extensive grazing) the pressure would be divided equally over the left and right claw, but in a closed system (zero grazing) there is disturbance. - In practice the inner outside claw will be stressed the most.